jdebloat/jshrink/jshrink/README.txt

 If Soot v3.2 is required, the app is compiled with the following command:

-mvn --file pom_soot-3.2.xml -pl jshrink-app -am
+mvn --file pom_soot-3.2.xml compile -pl jshrink-app -am

 This will also compile the jshrink-lib library which jshrink-app builds upon.
 It can be found in